shakibshalim2/sports-zone/README.md

 Simple website with react.
 Website Name : Sports Zone.
-The website shows Team Details. you can find here soccer, football and many others team information.
+The website shows Team Details. you can find here soccer, Basketball and many others team information.